terraform-ibm-modules/documentation/docs/templates/reference-architecture-template.md

 ---

-# The YAML header is required for IBM CLoud Docs.
-# For more information about the YAML, see
+# The YAML header is required.
+For more information about the YAML header, see
 # https://test.cloud.ibm.com/docs/writing?topic=writing-reference-architectures

 copyright:
   years: 2023
-lastupdated: "2023-01-30"
+lastupdated: "2023-12-14"

-keywords:
+keywords: # Not typically populated

-subcollection: deployable-reference-architectures
+subcollection: # Use deployable-reference-architectures, or the subcollection value from your toc.yaml file if docs-only.

 authors:
   - name: "author1"